MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/run-your-first-container.md

    > [!TIP]
    > If you see an error message that says `no matching manifest for unknown in the manifest list entries`, make sure Docker isn't configured to run Linux containers.

-2. After the image is finished downloading--read the [EULA](../images-eula.md) while you wait--verify it's existence on your system by querying your local docker image repository.
+2. After the image is finished downloading—read the [EULA](../images-eula.md) while you wait—verify it's existence on your system by querying your local docker image repository.
 Running the command `docker images` returns a list of installed images.

    Here's an example of the output showing the Nano Server image.